cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 II GpioPin&
 low             () { reg_.BRR = pinmask_; return *this; }
 ```
-**Now we can make some more write functions based off the two above functions.**
+**Now we can make some more write functions based off the two above functions.
+The on/off functions take into account the invert_ value, where the toggle function uses the latVal function to determine which state to set.
+The on function is overloaded so you can pass a bool to it and get either on/off, which is nicer to use as it avoids the need to create an if/else in your code.**
 ```
                 II GpioPin&
 on              () { invert_ == PINS::LOWISON ? low() : high(); return *this; }